-By far the most famous victim of the San Andreas Fault, San Francisco has been rocked by two big earthquakes that began on it, in 1906 and 1989.
+By far the most famous victim of the San Andreas Fault was San Francisco, which was rocked by two big earthquakes in 1906 and 1989.

 The bigger and more destructive of the two was the temblor which occurred at 5:12 a.m. on Wednesday, April 18, 1906.
-With an estimated magnitude of approximately 8, it was almost 10 times larger than the 7.1 magnitude quake in 1989.
-Centered about 2 miles offshore, it ruptured the San Andreas Fault for almost 300 miles and was felt from Oregon to Los Angeles.
-Devastating fires sprung up in its aftermath and well over 3,000 people died - the greatest loss of life from a natural disaster in California's history.
+With an estimated magnitude of approximately 8 on the Richter scale, it was almost 10 times larger than the 7.1 magnitude quake in 1989.
+Centered about two miles offshore, it ruptured the San Andreas Fault for almost 300 miles and was felt from Oregon to Los Angeles.
+Devastating fires sprung up in its aftermath.
+More than 3,000 people died, which was the greatest loss of life from a natural disaster in California's history.

 09 of 10